True Detective viewers make same complaint about new series Night Country

 True Detective viewers are making the same complaint following the return of the HBO drama.

-The anthology series is back for its fourth outing, titled True Detective: Night Country, which began on Sunday (14 January) with Jodie Foster and Kali Reis in the lead roles.
+The anthology series is back for its fourth outing, titled True Detective: Night Country, which continued on Sunday (22 January) with Jodie Foster and Kali Reis in the lead roles.

 Reviews of the new season have been positive, despite the bad-faith takes, with many praising its central performances – and going so far as to hail it as good as the hugely acclaimed first season, which aired in 2014 and starred Matthew McConaughey and Woody Harrelson.